-Additionally, through the Entrepreneurial Business Unit, Melanie and her team advise clients from Barbados and overseas on entrepreneurial ventures.
-In this context Melanie specialises in commercial and corporate finance law with emphasis on business structuring, risk management, private equity and finance as they relate to start up or early stage businesses.
+Additionally, through the Entrepreneurial Business Unit, Melanie and her team advise clients from Barbados and overseas on entrepreneurial ventures conducted in or through Barbados.
+In this context Melanie specializes in corporate, commercial and finance law with an emphasis on business structuring, risk management, private equity and finance, as they relate to start up or early stage businesses.

 Melanie has also provided expert evidence as to matters of Barbados law in litigation conducted in the Tax Court of Canada.

 For several years Melanie has been continually involved, as an expert and thought leader, in Barbados public-private sector consultations on law and policy.
 These projects have covered: immigration; securities law, especially the creation of a private placement regime; a limited liability partnership regime; companies law revision; employment rights legislation; regulation of corporate and trust service providers; taxation in the international business sector; economic substance; sweeping legislative and regulatory changes within Barbados’ business regime, arising in the context of OECD and EU initiatives which have transformed the business of offshore international financial centres; business facilitation; and the Barbados economy.
 Melanie undertakes this work, without remuneration, by way of her commitment to sustainable social and economic development in Barbados.